List of Star Wars television series: Ahsoka (2023–present)

 In December 2020, Ahsoka was announced.
-Developed by Favreau and Filoni, with Filoni serving as its writer and showrunner, it exists alongside The Mandalorian and The Book of Boba Fett through a crossover event.
+Developed by Favreau and Filoni, with Filoni serving as its writer and showrunner, it exists alongside The Mandalorian and The Book of Boba Fett through a crossover event, while also continuing the storyline of Rebels.
 Rosario Dawson headlines the limited series, reprising her role as Ahsoka Tano.
 Natasha Liu Bordizzo, Mary Elizabeth Winstead, and Eman Esfandi have been cast as Sabine Wren, Hera Syndulla, and Ezra Bridger, characters first introduced in Rebels.
 Hayden Christensen, Genevieve O'Reilly, Lars Mikkelsen, Diana Lee Inosanto, and David Tennant reprise their roles as Anakin Skywalker, Mon Mothma, Grand Admiral Thrawn, Morgan Elsbeth, and Huyang from previous media.
-Ray Stevenson and Ivanna Sakhno have been cast as new characters Baylan Skoll and Shin Hati.
+Ray Stevenson and Ivanna Sakhno are cast as new characters Baylan Skoll and Shin Hati.
 Filming began in May 2022.
 Ahsoka premiered on August 22, 2023.
 The first season consisted of eight episodes released until October 3, 2023.
-In January 2024, it was announced that a second season was in development with Filoni.
+In January 2024, it was announced that a second season was in development with Filoni, which is expected to premiere on January 20, 2027.